 George Air Force Ease, California

-– Promotion included provision that I work as Community Planner and Chief for a year.
+– Promotion included the provision that I work as Community Planner and Chief for a year.

 – Directed the installation’s community, environmental protection, natural resources and contract planners by (a) assigning duties and responsibilities (b) outlining the overall objectives, (3) providing guidance on critical problems and policy changes, (d) reviewing work to ascertain the degree to which assigned objectives are being achieved, and (3) ensuring that work has been adequately coordinated.
 Interviewed, selected, and indoctrinated new employees.
 Recommended and/or maintained office personnel records.